 I’m a fan of this warm cheesy bean dip because warm dips always taste delicious this time of year.
 The melted, bubbly layer of cheese on top is the best, and the bean dip has amazing flavor.
 You can even heat it up in the slow cooker, if that’s easier for you to transport and serve it.

-- 4 oz.
-1/2 block cream cheese (softened)
+- 4 ounces cream cheese (1/2 block), softened

 - 2/3 cup sour cream

-- 1 package taco seasoning
+- 1 packet taco seasoning

 - 1/4 cup salsa your favorite kind

-- 1 cup shredded Mexican cheese divided
+- 1 cup shredded Mexican blend cheese divided

-Preheat oven to 350 degrees F.
+- Preheat oven to 350 degrees F.

-Pour pinto beans into a colander or strainer and allow to sit for a few minutes.
+- Pour pinto beans into a colander or strainer and allow to sit for a few minutes.
 DON'T RINSE them--our goal is to remove some of the liquid but not all of it.

 - Pour mixture into a casserole dish (I use an 8x8'' pan, but any similar size pan will work) and sprinkle the remaining shredded cheese evenly on top.

-Bake in preheated oven for 25 minutes or until cheese is melted and bubbly.
+- Bake in preheated oven for 25 minutes or until cheese is melted and bubbly.

-Serve as a dip with tortilla chips, inside tacos, or as a Mexican side dish.
+- Serve as a dip with tortilla chips, inside tacos, or as a Mexican side dish.